BosseKarat/wdio-v15-browserstack/README.md

 # Steps to reproduce the issue

-Every version below 9.14.0 is working.
+Every version below 9.15.0 is working, package.json will start you at:

     "@wdio/browserstack-service": "^9.14.0",
     "@wdio/cli": "^9.14.0",